 Avoid A) Sending Advice.

 Avoid B) Interrupting.

 If you have the skill to do so, then reflect in E-prime.
 When you don’t quite feel confident about your fluency in E-prime, then using computer chat can give you the extra time and ability to edit your statements into E-prime before submission.
 If you need technical support to set up a private chat, then please contact us.

 Avoid These Common Traps When Listening

 1) No Sending Advice – Avoid the temptation to offer a solution no matter how obvious it appears as an answer to the speaker’s concerns.
-Instead, paraphrase and reply with the emotional content followed by echoing some details about the content of what they have to express (see 3 Easy Steps above).
-If you need incentive, make a game out of leading them to their own best advice.
+Instead, paraphrase and reply with the emotion you notice followed by echoing some details about ‘what’ they wish to express (see 3 Easy Steps above).
+You could frame this process as a game of leading them to their own best advice.
 Now you can find solutions together without contaminating their unique perspective.
 Of course, old habits die hard, so if you slip up, and start officiating unsolicited advice, make sure to call yourself out!
 Sending advice doesn’t go away overnight!

 2) No Interrupting – Finding the right words to express feelings and conditions can take a little time.
 Try not to rush the speaker by finishing their statements, or start interrupting if they go too slow for you.
 Give them the patience you would enjoy if you reverse roles.
 You’ll get rewarded when the conversation shifts focus.